IgChern/ParseDjango/README.md

 # Django Hacker News Parser

-This is a Django project that parses top 30 stories from Hacker News and stores them in a PostgreSQL database.
+This is a Django project that parses with Celery top 30 stories from Hacker News and stores them in a PostgreSQL database.

 ### Prerequisites